mahidulislamnihad/IoT_Drainage_Monitoring_System-/README.md

 # IoT_Drainage_Monitoring_System-
-# ESP32 Smart Drainage Monitoring System

-This project monitors drain water levels, rain intensity, gas buildup, and flow rate using an ESP32 and sends real-time data to Blynk.
+This is a academic project that monitors drain water levels, rain intensity, gas buildup, and flow rate in drain while raining using an ESP32 and sends real-time data to Blynk.
 Servo-driven gates automatically open/close based on overflow conditions.
+Main aim of the project was to provide a IoT based smart drain monitoring solution powered by web dashborad blynk for drain maintenance.
 ## Prototype Hardware
 <img src="Prototype/project_prototype.jpg" width="350">